tauri-apps/tauri-docs/docs/guides/01-getting-started/prerequisites.md

 Tauri heavily depends on WebView2 to render web content on Windows, therefore you must have WebView2 installed.
 The easiest way is to download and run the Evergreen Bootstrapper from the [official website][download webview2].

 The bootstrapper script will try to determine the correct architecture and version for your system.
-Still, if you run into issues - especially with Windows on ARM - you can select the correct standalone installer or even a fixed version.
+Still, if you run into issues - especially with Windows on ARM - you can select the correct standalone installer.

 ## Setting Up macOS